wallarm/product-documentation/docs/latest/updating-migrating/node-artifact-versions.md

 ### 4.10.4 (2024-04-18)

 * Added support for [API Specification Enforcement](../api-policy-enforcement/overview.md) (using the functionality increases CPU consumption normally by about 20%)

+    To start using the functionality, [additional configuration](../api-policy-enforcement/setup.md#step-3-configure-specific-cases-or-disable) is required.

 * Added support for [GraphQL API Protection](../api-protection/graphql-rule.md)
 * Added support for NGINX v1.25.4